thorncp/task-it-to-me/stories/remove-conditional.md

 # Chore - Remove conditional

-The gigantic loop should be refining so that we only have one place where we are collecting the command per loop.
+The gigantic loop should be refined so that we only have one place where we are collecting the command per loop.
 That makes some room for switching away from this massive and ugly case statement, with the embedded if/else.
 We want to move away from these traditional branching structures in this chore and towards